Find a Therapist

 Fasting is a practice that almost all eating disorders sufferers participate in, using it to manage weight and gain a feeling of control.
 The anorectic tends to have the most extreme fasting practices, whereas the bulimic usually fasts for shorter periods.
 Fasting among binge eaters and food addicts is sporadic, with some individuals using it more than others.

-The primary treatment for eating disorders is psychotherapy.
+The primary treatment for eating disorders is counseling and psychotherapy.
 For a psychotherapist treating someone with an eating disorder, having a thorough understanding of the practice of fasting could be a useful standard of care.
 Without this knowledge, it becomes more difficult to decipher the patient’s motivations and defense mechanisms pertaining to fasting.
 For the anorectic who has abused fasting to the brink of death, examining her bond with fasting in psychotherapy—much in the same way an alcoholic would with alcohol—could play an important role in recovery.

-For patients who have not abused the practice of fast...
+For patients who have not abused the pra...

-|Found 28 records:||Showing page 1 of 5 pages|
+|Found 44 records:||Showing page 1 of 5 pages|